Old name, new purpose: why we’ve gone back to RNID

 The All Party Parliamentary Group on Deafness

-The group meets throughout the year to:
+The group meet regularly to:

 • understand the issues facing deaf people and people with hearing loss